nlohmann/json/doc/mkdocs/docs/api/basic_json/erase.md

 ```

 1. Removes an element from a JSON value specified by iterator `pos`.
 The iterator `pos` must be valid and
    dereferenceable.
-Thus the `end()` iterator (which is valid, but is not dereferenceable) cannot be used as a value for
+Thus, the `end()` iterator (which is valid, but is not dereferenceable) cannot be used as a value for
    `pos`.

     If called on a primitive type other than `#!json null`, the resulting JSON value will be `#!json null`.